MrBounty/HEG/README.md

 ```

 *Note: I use the Django template because I like it but the go and other one are good too.
 [Choose the one you prefer.](https://docs.gofiber.io/guide/templates/)*

+## Authentification
+(TODO: Edgedb have a built in auth.
+So you can use github, google and other easely)

 ## Deployment
 Deploying your application built with the HEG stack is straightforward, as it runs as a Go server.
 You can deploy it almost anywhere, but I personally prefer Google Cloud with Cloud Run due to its ease of use and scalability features.